Mods

 Secret Affair: Behind Closed Doors

-Review by Chris Bohn, NME, September 1980
+Review by Chris Bohn, New Musical Express, 13 September 1980

 THOUGH MOD never got as far as its second summer, it served Secret Affair's purpose.
 Seeing the movement coming, Ian Page used its momentum to ...

-Jam, The, Paul Weller: Paul Weller: The MOJO Interview
+The Jam, Paul Weller: Paul Weller: The MOJO Interview

-Interview by Phil Sutcliffe, MOJO, August 2004
+Interview by Phil Sutcliffe, MOJO, September 2004

 KEITH ALTHAM PR’d The Jam in the late '70s.
 In his book of post-retirement open letters to former clients, No More Mr Nice Guy, he ...